Webhooks

 Retry schedule

-If your endpoint is down and doesn’t respond with 200OK there are retries to provide you with the webhook info.
+If your endpoint is down and doesn’t respond with 200OK, we'll retry multiple times.
 The scheduling logic is as follows:

 • Retry - 40 retries every 5 minutes.
-The webhook is gone, if we don’t receive 200OK with all retries.
+The webhook will be considered failed if we don’t receive 200OK with all retries.
+If the webhook fails, we’ll pause it and notify you by email.
+You’ll need to check its settings and resume it manually.

-• Timeout - 30 seconds - if your endpoint doesn’t respond in that time, we treat it as a fail and the webhook event batch will go to the retry schedule.
+• Timeout - 30 seconds.
+If your endpoint doesn’t respond within that time, the webhook event batch will go to the retry schedule.

 Batches

-For example, you can group up to 500 events and send that as a batch.
-The benefit is that you don’t need to make 500 requests to us and there’s less computing on your side.
+For example, Mailtrap groups up to 500 events and send them as a batch.
+The benefit is that we don’t need to make 500 requests to your endpoint, and there’s less load on your side.
 This is very beneficial for high-volume senders.

-In an array of events, we collect and batch events every 30 seconds, after that time everything that was grouped will be sent to you.
-Also, we create the webhook URL and support TSL 1.2, which we strongly recommend you use.
+In an array of events, we collect and batch events every 30 seconds.
+After that time, everything that was grouped will be sent to you.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.